erashish41/react-vite-practice/01_react_vite/src/source.md

 - Creating a custom hook is the same as creating a JavaScript function whose name starts with “use”.
 - It can use other hooks inside it, return anything you want it to return,take anything as parameters.
 - e.g useState, useEffect, useContext

+- with Custom hook:
+ instead of writing useContext(BioContext) we can write only our custom hook (useBioContext())

+29.use hook
+- use is a React API that lets you read the value of a resource like a Promise or context.
+- use is used instead of useContext const value = use(resource);

+- When a context is passed to use, it works similarly to useContext.
+- While useContext must be called at the top level of your component, 'use' can be called inside conditionals like if and loops like for. use is preferred over useContext because it is more flexible.